HarkuLi/family_tree/README.md

     git clone https://github.com/HarkuLi/family_tree.git
     cd family_tree

+build docker image by Dockerfile

+    npm run build-dev

+And then, you have to build a database of mongodb.

+When it comes to db, you have two choices:

+* running locally: you can follow the steps below.
+* running remotely: you should find your way to running db on the Internet.

+#### Running db locally

 create a volume to saving data of mongodb

     npm run create-vol

-build docker image by Dockerfile

-    npm run build-dev

 if you don't have mongo image, run this

     docker pull mongo